 Lunar phases, super moons, and lunar features start the presentation.
 The middle gives scenes from the first and last Apollo landings on the Moon.
 The ending gives some of the findings from the samples brought back from the Moon that are pertinent to the Moon’s origin, and a brief summary of the Giant Impact hypothesis of the origin of the Moon.

-This presentation was created to help celebrate the 50th anniversary of the landing of Apollo 11 on the Moon.
-In 2019, it was given to campers at Maine’s Lake St George State Park and to summer students at Thorndike Elementary School.
+This presentation was created to help celebrate the 50th anniversary of the landing of Apollo 11 on the Moon in 1969.
+It was given to campers at Maine’s Lake St George State Park and to summer students at Thorndike Elementary School in 2019.

 Apollo 11 astronaut Buzz Aldrin standing on the Moon's surface'